Walk Free

-Minderoo Foundation's Walk Free initiative is an independent, privately funded international human rights organisation based in Perth, Western Australia.
-Walk Free works towards ending modern slavery in all its forms by taking a multifaceted and global approach.
+Walk Free is an international human rights group based in Perth, Western Australia.
+Its goal is the end of modern slavery.

-Sustainable Development Goal (SDG) 8.7 seeks to end modern slavery by mobilising the international community.
-Walk Free’s approach to achieving SDG 8.7 involves building a robust knowledge base to inform action and driving legislative change in key countries in partnership with faiths, businesses, academics, NGOs, and governments around the world.
-Through these partnerships, direct implementation, and grassroots community engagement Walk Free believes modern slavery can be eradicated.

-The initiative was founded by Andrew Forrest, Nicola Forrest and Grace Forrest in 2010.
-Walk Free are best known for their publication of the Global Slavery Index, now in its fourth edition.
+The initiative was founded by Grace Forrest in 2011.
+Walk Free is best known for the publication of the Global Slavery Index, now in its fifth edition (published in 2023).

 In 2013, Walk Free became a co-founder of the Freedom Fund, an anti-slavery non-profit organisation.
 The Freedom Fund works to tackle the many forms of modern slavery in regions where it is most highly concentrated.

+Background

+Sustainable Development Goal (SDG) 8.7, part of a framework adopted by the United Nations in 2015, seeks to end modern slavery by appealing to the international community.
+Walk Free's approach to achieving SDG 8.7 involves building a knowledge base to inform action and driving legislative change in countries in partnership with faiths, businesses, academics, NGOs, and governments.
+Through these partnerships, direct implementation, and grassroots community engagement, Walk Free believes that modern slavery can be eradicated.